How to Stock a Healthy Pantry in 2021

 Healthy Pantry Staples

 Alright, now that we’ve got laid the groundwork, let’s talk FOOD!
-Below are the healthy pantry staples that I stock my pantry with–all of these items are organic and non-GMO when possible, made with real foods (i.e. short and recognizable ingredient lists) and many are often gluten-free, dairy-free and refined-sugar-free.
+Below are the healthy pantry staples that I stock my pantry with–and while I try to not be too dogmatic about what I eat, when I’m at home and can control the ingredients more easily, I do try to eat mostly organic and non-GMO when possible, and whole foods with short and recognizable ingredient lists.

 So let’s start at the top and work our way down.